crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 *Assert* throws a *trap* at runtime when the condition is false, generating output to *stderr*, making it useful as an error signal for this system.

-To execute the unit tests, we simply invoke them manually in the specifications themselves:
+To execute the unit tests, we simply invoke them manually in the specifications:

 ```swift
 func test_adder() {